 Columbia Personal Injury Lawyer

 Suffering a personal injury can seriously derail your life.
 You could find yourself out of work with mountains of medical and other bills piling up, dealing with mental anguish and, of course, physical pain and suffering.
 If you believe depictions of attorneys you see in the media, you may think it’s best to try to handle all of this on your own.
-At Auger & Auger, we’re here to tell you: We’re on your side.
+At Auger & Auger Accident and Injury Lawyers, we’re here to tell you: We’re on your side.

 Our Columbia, SC personal injury attorneys have been representing victims for over 25 years.
 During that time, we have gone toe-to-toe with insurance companies, both in and out of the courtroom, to fight for our client’s rights to compensation.
 When you choose us to represent you, rest assured that we’ll treat your case as if you were a close friend or family member.
 If you or a loved one has been injured due to someone else’s actions or negligence, call us today or come by our office for a free consultation.